sgnip/Practical2/ProjectPlan/tex/Random stuff defined in your reqA_.md

 - User object with contact information.
 - Faults are stored into database with fields: **title**, **category**, **priority**, **location object**, **picture**
 -

+## Req A4 - Management of priority categorization

+- Department chief object